Published complaints

 Central Bedfordshire Council (23 014 670) – 3 January 2024

 Summary: We will not investigate this complaint about matters relating to the care of the complainant’s children.
-This is because investigation would achieve nothing significant.
+This is because the investigation would achieve nothing significant.

 Central Bedfordshire Council (23 012 833) – 2 January 2024